MyCircuitsTV/STS21Library/STS21lib/README.md

 STS21 sensor;

-You can then use the readTemperature() method to read the temperature from the sensor:
+You can then use the readTemperatureC() method to read the temperature in Celsius from the sensor:

-float temperature = sensor.readTemperature();
+float temperature = sensor.readTemperatureC();

 For more information on using the STS21 library, see the example sketch included with the library.